“One stick cannot cook a meal or build a fence?”

 - Have accumulated over 2,000 books, academic papers, 200,000 documents, artifacts and audio/video items related to the Hmong people worldwide.

-- Organized and hosted five International Conferences on Hmong Studies, which drew more than 100 presenters/scholars and over 3,000 participants from throughout the world.
+- Organized and hosted six International Conferences on Hmong Studies, which drew more than 180 presenters/scholars and over 3,000 participants from throughout the world.

 - Provided more than ten lectures and eight film discussions relating to Hmong life; attracting combined audience members exceeding over 3,000.

-- Hosted Dr. Gary Yia Lee, a former faculty member from the University of Sydney, Australia as the Center?s first Scholar in Residence and Professor Long Yuxiao of Guizhou University as a Fulbright Scholar, and Professor Huang Xiurong of Zhong Zhi China as visiting scholars.
+- Hosted Dr. Gary Yia Lee, a former faculty member from the University of Sydney, Australia as the Centers’ first Scholar in Residence and Professor Long Yuxiao of Guizhou University as a Fulbright Scholar, and Professor Huang Xiurong of Zhong Qing China as a visiting scholars.

 - Developed and Launched the first Minor in Hmong studies in the world.